 In accordance with article 728a para.
-1 item 3 CO and the Swiss Auditing Standard 890, we confirm that an internal control system exists, which has been designed for the preparation of consolidated financial statements according to the instructions of the Board of Directors.
+1 item 3 CO and the Swiss Auditing Standard 890, we confirm that an internal control system exists, which has been designed for the preparation of financial statements according to the instructions of the Board of Directors.

-We recommend that the consolidated financial statements submitted to you be approved.
+We further confirm that the proposed appropriation of available earnings complies with Swiss law and the company's articles of incorporation.
+We recommend that the financial statements submitted to you be approved.